im-e/employee-sql-dao/README.md

 Employee-sql-dao is a group project by 'The Jaav Mahal' consisting of Imogen, Murad, Oliver, Patrick, Patryk and Phoenix 👋.

 ## Project Overview
-This proejct creates a Java application that takes a CSV file which contains a List of Employees and their relevant personal details and stores the data in a MYSQL database.
+This project creates a Java application that takes a CSV file which contains a List of Employees and their relevant personal details and stores the data in a MYSQL database.
 Additioanlly, the application has built in functionality that can identify and remove corrupted data in the file automatically, as well as the capability to allow for the user to create, update and remove specific employees.

 ## Dependencies

-JDK 21, Junit
+JDK 21, JUnit, Mockito

 ## How to Use the Project